Codesee-io/oss-port/README.md

 ## We’re thrilled to have you in Port.
 It's super easy to get started, and should only take about 10 minutes.

-## Step 1: Running the project
+## Step 1: Getting up and running

+You can put your project up on Port without having to run the app!
+Go ahead and check out the Github.dev steps below.

-If you have a javascript development environment set up already, the local approach will be familiar.
+If you have a javascript development environment set up already and prefer to run locally, the approach will be familiar.

+### Github.dev environment

+1. [Create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the OSS Port.
+1. Once on your fork's page, either press the full stop `.` key or replace `.com` in the navigation bar to `.dev`.

+Now you're in the Github.dev editor!
+Feel free to hop ahead to [our contributing section](#contributing).

+For more information on the Github.dev editor, please [see their docs](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor).

-### Local development
+### Local development (optional)

 1. Clone this repository to your machine
 1. Inside the project directory, install the dependencies using [Yarn](https://classic.yarnpkg.com/en/):